 This is a three year full time programme that is based upon 30 weeks attendance per annum, including examination times.
 All students undertaking this programme have the option of undertaking a commercial placement between years 2 and 3.
 This is an option and the onus is placed on the students to arrange the placement.
-Support is provided by the placement co-ordinator who looks after all those undertaking placements from BSc (Hons) Marketing; BA (Hons) Marketing and Management and BA (Hons) Business Management.
+Support is provided by the placement co-ordinator who looks after all those undertaking placements from the Business School.